Common Name(s): Snakewood, Letterwood

 Sustainability: This wood species is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.

 Common Uses: Inlay, veneer, violin bows, tool handles, and other small turned or specialty objects.

 Comments: One look at a highly figured piece of Brosimum guianense and it’s easy to see why it’s called Snakewood: the dramatic specks and splotches bear a close resemblance to the skin of a snake.
 Such figuring can be so pronounced that it has been compared to the writing of hieroglyphics, and is sometimes called Letterwood.

 In addition to its colorful figure, Snakewood is also among the densest and hardest of all wood species worldwide.
 Among woodworkers, it vies with Lignum Vitae as the heaviest wood in the world.

-Scans/Pictures: Only very small samples were obtained for scanning purposes.
-Also note that the brightness and color settings have been adjusted for the endgrain zoom scan to aid in recognizing anatomical features; the endgrain is usually very dark, sometimes nearly black.
+Scans/Pictures: The facegrain picture is a bookmatched panel that was glued up to get a full 4″ wide sample.
+The brightness and color settings have been adjusted for the endgrain zoom scan to aid in recognizing anatomical features; the endgrain is usually very dark, sometimes nearly black.